Curtain: Poirot's Last Case: Plot summary

 Given his very weak heart, Poirot conceives that he must end the string of murders by killing Norton.
-Poirot invites Norton for hot chocolate: at their meeting, he tells Norton what he suspects and his plan to execute him.
-Norton, arrogant and self-assured, insists on swapping cups: anticipating this move, Poirot had drugged both cups, knowing that he had a higher tolerance for a dose that would incapacitate Norton.
-Poirot moves the sleeping Norton back to his room using the wheelchair: Poirot could walk all along, one reason he needed a new valet who was unaware of that for this last case.
-Then, being the same height as Norton, he disguises himself as Norton by removing his wig and false moustache, ruffling up his grey hair, then donning Norton's dressing-gown and walking with a limp.
-Having Hastings establish that Norton was alive after he left Poirot's room, Poirot shoots Norton, leaves the pistol on the table and locks the room with a duplicate key.
-Poirot then writes his story, and ceases to take his amyl nitrite heart medicine.
+Poirot invites Norton to his room for hot chocolate.
+At their meeting, he tells Norton what he suspects and his plan to execute him.
+Norton, arrogant and self-assured, insists on swapping cups.
+Anticipating this move, Poirot had drugged both cups, knowing that he had a higher tolerance for a sedative dose that would incapacitate Norton.
+Poirot moves the sleeping Norton back to his room using the wheelchair.
+Poirot could walk all along, one reason he needed a new valet who was unaware of that for this last case.
+Then, being the same height as Norton, he disguises himself by removing his wig and false moustache, ruffling up his grey hair, donning Norton's dressing-gown and walking with a limp.
+Having Hastings establish that Norton was alive after leaving Poirot's room, Poirot shoots Norton, leaves the pistol on the table and locks the room with a duplicate key.
+Poirot then writes his story and ceases to take his amyl nitrite heart medicine.
 He cannot say it was right to commit murder, but on balance he was sure he prevented yet more instigated by Norton.
-His last wish for Hastings is typical for Poirot, the matchmaker: he suggests that Hastings should pursue Elizabeth Cole.
+His last wish for Hastings is typical for Poirot the matchmaker: he suggests that Hastings should pursue Elizabeth Cole.